 Content marketing will not replace social media by any means; they are and will continue to be two very different things with two very different functions.
 Social media channels are the tentacles from which your content extends its reach while opening up a direct line of communication with your customers and prospects.
 In addition, what were once known as “social media vanity metrics” (shares, plus ones, Likes, retweets, and comments) are now playing a much bigger role in how your content ranks within search engines and the social platforms themselves.
-At the end of the day, content and social will be broken out of their respective silos and pulled together as an essential part of an overall integrated marketing strategy.
+At the end of the day, content and social will be broken out of their respective silos and pulled together as an essential part of an overall integrated digital marketing strategy.

 What do you think?